Go, Canada! Raptors top Warriors for 1st NBA title

 Going for a fourth title in five years, the Warriors put up a valiant effort

-in their last game at Oracle Arena without Kevin Durant, who ruptured his
+in their final game at Oracle Arena -- doing so without Kevin Durant, who

-right Achilles tendon in Game 5, and for the final 14:22 without Klay
+ruptured his right Achilles tendon in Game 5, and for the final 14:19 without

-Thompson, who had 30 points before sustaining a left knee injury late in the
+Klay Thompson, who had 30 points before sustaining a left knee injury late in

 "When Klay goes down and is out for the game, it's just sort of a, 'You got to